stav102/Contact-Keeper/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development environment running:
+🚀 A step by step series of examples that tell you how to get a development environment running:

 cd frontend
 npm install

-Install backend dependencies:
+🚀 Install backend dependencies:

-cd backend
+cd backend:
 pip install -r requirements.txt

-Start the backend server:
+🚀 Start the backend server:
 python main.py

-Start the frontend application: npm start
+🚀 Start the frontend application: npm start

-Usage
+🚀 Usage:
 After starting the application, navigate to http://localhost:3000 to access the Contact Keeper interface.
 From there, you can add new contacts, update existing ones, or delete them.